Battle of Somosierra: Battle

 Benito de San Juan had 16 cannons at his disposal, arranged in four batteries.
-Some accounts, based mostly on recollections of French officers, assume that the Spaniards placed all their guns at the peak of Somosierra pass.
-However, with a range of 600–800 metres, the cannons, deployed in this fashion, could not have struck much of the French army—and there were reports that Napoleon himself was at times under artillery fire.
+Some accounts, based mostly on recollections of French officers, assume that the Spaniards placed all their guns at the peak of Somosierra Pass.
+However, with a range of 600–800 metres, the cannons, deployed in this fashion, could not have struck much of the French Imperial Army—and there were reports that Napoleon himself was at times under artillery fire.
 The first battery defended the entrance to the Somosierra pass, the next two covered the pass at its angles and the fourth, only, stood by the heights.
-It was assumed that all batteries had four cannons, and later theories that the pass was too narrow for that to be possible should be treated as legends.

-13th Bulletin of the Army of Spain mentioned that chevau-légers were commanded by Gen. Louis Pierre, Count Montbrun.
-However, both Polish charge participants mentioned above and Lt.
-Col. Pierre Dautancourt, one of the French tutors of the unit, stressed in their accounts that such was not the case.
+The 13th Bulletin of the Army of Spain mentioned that chevau-légers were commanded by General Louis Pierre, Count Montbrun.
+However, both Polish charge participants mentioned above and Lieutenant Colonel Pierre Dautancourt, one of the French tutors of the unit, stressed in their accounts that such was not the case.
 Datancourt mentioned that Montbrun in conversations with him had laughed at that idea.
 Yet French historian Adolphe Thiers gave him the honor of leading the charge, which caused a protest by surviving Polish participants of the battle.
-Maj.
-Philippe de Ségur in his memoirs wrote that he had commanded the charge, but his accounts were often described as unreliable and, again, both Dautancourt and the Poles denied his role in it.
+Major Philippe de Ségur in his memoirs wrote that he had commanded the charge, but his accounts were often described as unreliable and, again, both Dautancourt and the Polish sources denied his role in it.

 The charge was led by Kozietulski, but he lost his horse after taking the first battery.
-The squadron was then joined by Lt.
-Andrzej Niegolewski, who had previously been on reconnaissance with his soldiers.
+The squadron was then joined by Lieutenant Andrzej Niegolewski, who had previously been on reconnaissance with his soldiers.
 The charge was continued under Dziewanowski, and when he fell from his horse after taking the third battery he was replaced by Piotr Krasiński.
 The charge that continued to the last battery was led by Niegolewski, who miraculously survived a fierce attack by Spanish troops – he received nine wounds from bayonets and two carbine shots to the head.